Statistical Inference for Scale Mixture Models via Mellin Transform Approach: Numerical examples

 \section{Numerical examples}

-In this section we use simulated data to illustrate the behaviour of the proposed estimator for different types of mixing distributions \(G\).
+In this section we use simulated data to illustrate the behaviour of the proposed estimator~\eqref{est_main} with the kernel~\eqref{est_main2} for different types of mixing distributions \(G\).
 We also compare our estimator with another one based on a logarithmic transformation of both sides in~\eqref{m1} and interpretation of the problem as an additive deconvolution problem.
-Since \(\phi_{\log X}(t) = \phi_{\log Y}(t) \phi_{\log \eta}(t)\), \(\forall t\in\R\) where \(\phi\) denotes a characteristic function, the inversion formula for the Fourier-Stieltjes transform (see Theorem 4.4.1 in Kawata, \citeyear{Kawata}) suggests that \(F\) can be estimated using
+Since \(\phi_{\log X}(t) = \phi_{\log Y}(t) \phi_{\log \eta}(t)\), \(\forall t\in\R\) where \(\phi_{X}\) denotes the characteristic function of \(X\), the inversion formula for the Fourier-Stieltjes transform (see Theorem 4.4.1 in Kawata, \citeyear{Kawata}) suggests that \(F\) can be estimated using the relation \(F (x) = F_{\log Y} (\log x)\) by